Freedom of religion in Africa by country: Zambia

-The constitution of Zambia establishes Zambia as a Christian country while prohibiting religious discrimination and guaranteeing the freedoms of conscience, belief and religion.
+The constitution of Zambia establishes Zambia as a Christian nation but also provides for religious freedom and freedom of conscience; it also prohibits religious discrimination.

-Some religious groups within Zambia have criticized actions President Edgar Lungu's government for "blurring the line between church and state" and showing religious favoritism to Christians.
-As of 2017, new registration requirements for religious groups have been criticized as excessively bureaucratic, and have resulted in difficulties for smaller religious groups, and resulted in at least one denial of entry and one deportation.
+In the past, some religious groups within Zambia criticized ex-President Edgar Lungu's government for "blurring the line between church and state" and showing religious favoritism to Christians.
+As of 2017, new registration requirements for religious groups were criticized as excessively bureaucratic, and resulted in difficulties for smaller religious groups, and resulted in at least one denial of entry and one deportation; by 2022 there had been a 3-year moratorium in registrations.

 Religious groups are allowed to establish private schools and provide religious instruction to members of their religious communities.
 The government requires religious instruction in all schools from grades one through nine.
 Students may request education in their religion and may opt out of religious instruction only if the school is not able to accommodate their request.
 Religious education after grade nine is optional and is not offered at all schools.
 The religious curriculum focuses on Christian teachings but also incorporates comparative studies of Islam, Hinduism, and traditional beliefs.

 Societal attitudes

-Several mob attacks against those suspected of witchcraft occurred in 2017.
+Several mob attacks against those suspected of witchcraft occurred in 2017 and 2022.
 Victims were usually elderly, and incidents often resulted in the violent death of the accused.

-Some religious leaders from non-Christian communities, such as the Baháʼí Faith and Messianic Jewish communities, have expressed concerns that Christian church leaders have repeatedly singled out their religious practice and accused them of being "Satanic".
+In the past, some religious leaders from non-Christian communities, such as the Baháʼí Faith and Messianic Jewish communities, have expressed concerns that Christian church leaders have repeatedly singled out their religious practice and accused them of being "Satanic".

 Zimbabwe

 The constitution of Zimbabwe prohibits religious discrimination and guarantees the freedom of religion and practice in Zimbabwe.

 The government does not require religious groups to register; however, religious groups operating schools or medical facilities must register those institutions with the appropriate ministry.
 Religious groups as well as schools and medical facilities run by religious groups may receive tax-exempt status.

 The government of Zimbabwe has on several occasions in 2017 arrested religious leaders and disrupted or prohibited religious gatherings which were perceived to be critical of the government.
+Arrests and fines continued in 2022.

 The Ministry of Primary and Secondary Education (MPSE) sets curricula for public primary and secondary schools.
 Many public primary schools require a religious education course focusing on Christianity but covering other religious groups, emphasizing religious tolerance.
 There is no provision for opting out of religious instruction courses at the primary level.
 Students are able to opt out at the secondary level beginning at age 14, when they begin to choose their courses.
 The government does not regulate religious education in private schools but must approve employment of headmasters and teachers at those schools.